jayrabjohns/simply-typed-lambda-calculus/README.md

 # Simply typed lambda calculus
 An implementation of the simply typed λ-calculus in Haskell, along with an illustration that simply-typed terms are strongly normalizing.

-Submitted as coursework for `CM20256 Functional Programming` in my second year of study at the University of Bath.

-For documentation, see `Spec.pdf`.

 ## What's included
 - A way to construct terms in the simlpy typed λ-calculus.
 This includes `variables`, typed `abstractions`, and `applications`
 - Helper functions for constructing `Church numerals` and corresponding terms for operations such as addition & multiplication